+- U.S. Treasury obligations;

-- U.S. obligations;
+- Other U.S. obligations;

 - GSE obligations;

 - Agency obligations; and

 - Other MBS and ABS.

 FHFA regulations prohibit the FHLBanks from investing in certain types of securities and limit the FHLBanks' investment in mortgage-backed securities (MBS) and asset-backed securities (ABS).
-(See Financial Discussion and Analysis - Risk

-Management - Credit Risk - Investments and Financial Discussion and Analysis - Combined Financial Condition - Investments for information on these restrictions and limitations.)
+(See Financial Discussion and Analysis - Combined Financial Condition - Investments and Financial Discussion and Analysis - Risk Management - Credit Risk - Investments for information on these restrictions and limitations.)